Know how much holiday to give your staff

-- the holiday that has been carried forward that must be taken in the next 2 leave years
+- the leave carried forward that must be taken within the specified period of the legislation outlined above

-- the entitlement that relates to the new leave year
+- the leave relating to the new year

 Holiday pay for leave carried forward should be calculated in the same way as set out in calculate holiday entitlement and holiday pay.

 Owing to the coronavirus, a worker carries 2 weeks forward into their next leave year.
 In that leave year they will have a total of 7.6 weeks of statutory holiday entitlement:

 - the 2 weeks carried forward (‘carried holiday’)

 - the 5.6 weeks to which they are entitled in the new leave year

 When a worker with multiple entitlements takes holiday, it is generally best practice to allow the worker to take holiday from the entitlement that expires first.
 In practice, this means that workers should be allowed to take the holiday to which they are entitled in the new leave year before they take the ‘carried’ holiday, as the ‘carried holiday’ entitlement lasts for 2 years.